China warns Hong Kong protesters of severe repercussions | DW | 06.08.2019

 Escalating unrest

-The protesters are seeking the resignation of Hong Kong's pro-Beijing leader Carrie Lam.
-In addition, they are angry at proposals which would allow case-by-case extraditions of criminals to mainland China.
+The protesters are seeking the resignation of Carrie Lam.
+In addition, they are angry at proposals which would allow case-by-case extraditions of alleged criminals to mainland China.
 The Chinese government recently shelved the plans in the wake of the demonstrations.

 "I dare say they are trying to destroy Hong Kong," said Lam.